srinjoyroychowdhury/TSF/README.md

 ### Task 2: Social Media Integration

-Social Media Integration is a web-based application project that allows users to seamlessly log in using diverse methods: Google, Facebook, GitHub, and OTF (One-Time Password), all powered by the robust Firebase Authentication.
+Social Media Integration is a web-based application project that allows users to seamlessly log in using diverse methods: Google, Facebook, GitHub, and OTP (One-Time Password), all powered by the robust Firebase Authentication.
 With a blend of HTML, CSS, and JavaScript magic, I've crafted a dynamic and intuitive login experience that adapts flawlessly to user preferences.
 It revolutionizes authentication, providing security and convenience in one package.
 Stay tuned for more updates on this exciting project!

 ## Conclusion